juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 #Shut up!#

 Jean shook her head to silence the voices assaulting her mind.
 She exhaled a troubled breath and lamented silently.
 She'd taken a large step forward, but things were starting to regress.
-She was scared, but she didn't know how to bring it up in front of Sect Leader Larks.
+She was scared, but she didn't know how to bring it up in front of Mister Larks.
 She empathised with his decision to create a Sect, but she also didn't want to disappoint him by being a hindrance.

 'What do I do?'
 She sighed.
 Amidst her anguish, the voices started to pick up steam once again.
 She had to spend a greater portion of her consciousness to appease them both.
 As she did so, she entered a preoccupied trance and her body ran on autopilot.
 She walked, and walked, and walked onwards, uncaring of where her feet took her.
 She continued moving at a steady and mechanical pace, until suddenly, a myriad of familiar fragrances assaulted her senses.